Skip to content

 Ballasting Your Speargun

 Every pice of wood is different.
 Some pieces of teak are dense, others are less dense.
 Because of that each piece of wood has to be ballasted individually.
-We could try and describe how to properly ballast a speargun, but the best resource we have is on the Neptonics YouTube Channel with this Video.
+We could try and describe how to properly ballast a speargun, but the best resource we have is on the Neptonics YouTube Channel with this video.
 It goes over everything you will need to know to properly ballast any speargun.

 Next article How To Use A Neptonics Speargun Trigger Jig